COLUMBIA UNIVERSITY EDUCATOR, ECONOMIST AND ADVOCATE OF LAND TAX REFORM DIES

 An author of 16 books on economics and hundreds of articles, Professor Harriss was one of the last living economists to experience the Depression.
 He was known for his seminal work on taxation of land, property tax, finance reform, land values and planning land use.

 He was a professor emeritus of economics at Columbia University, where he taught for 43 years, from 1938 to 1981.
 He also taught at Stanford University, UC-Berkeley, Yale, Princeton, The Wharton School, the New School for Social Research and Pace University.
 He earned Fulbright professorships from the Netherlands School of Economics (now Erasmus University), Cambridge University, and the University of Strasbourg, France.
+Columbia University awarded him an honorary doctorate in the category of professor emeritus in 2010 (posthumously) but he received the honor in a private ceremony shortly before his death.

 His professional interests beyond education were extensive, including: Executive Director of The Academy of Political Science; President, National Tax Association-Tax Institute of America; Vice President, International Institute of Public Finance; Chairman, Robert Schalkenbach Foundation, Inc.; Trustee, American Institute for Economic Research; Advisory Member, American Enterprise Institute; Academic Advisor, Center for the Study of the Presidency; and Advisor, Thomas Jefferson Research Center.
 He was a fellow at the Lincoln Institute of Land Policy, and a board member of the American Institute of Economic Research in Cambridge, both institutions that serve as leading resources for policy makers and practitioners including the use, regulation and taxation of land.